-These results of the study are consistent with Githau (2013) who conducted a study to identify the skills essential for a successful performance in Kenya's construction industry.
-The outcome emphasized that adopting tools to schedule processes and planning for and monitoring and controlling were essential to a project's success.
+These results of the study are consistent with Githau (2013) who conducted a study to monitoring and controlling were essential to a project's success.
 The projects also require careful costing and time control in order to successfully finish the assignments.